BenKwon/thoughtworks-vodqa-contract-testing/README.md

 4. If every thing goes well, you should be able to access the pact broker UI at http://localhost:9292

-or instead of upon steps
+### or instead of upon steps to set up pact broker
 ```sh
 $ docker run -d --name postgres -p  5432:5432 \
 -e POSTGRES_USER=oauth -e POSTGRES_PASSWORD=oauth123 -e POSTGRES_DB=oauth postgres